 Then, the script connects to both gen and swap VM.

 The script start some small amount of traffic as "warmup".
 This is to test The reachability between the source and destination, and also populate MAC table or ARP table in devices along the path.
+Warmup can be use as preload of flow table if we don’t want to wait till all flows will be created during a test.
+It is important in case of large flow table e.g. 1M flows tests.

 When everything is ready, the script starts the traffic in certain speed and at the same time monitor the traffic receiving rate in real time.
 Any packet drop rate higher than the defined threshold indicates the current traffic rate is too high to the DUT, so it will drop the rate in the next iteration.
 By binary search, eventually, it finds the maximum throughput between 2 systems within a given allowed packet loss and accuracy which are defined in the *.test files (e.g. the basicrapid.test file for a simple test)